alvaroBarrosoMato/consent-landing-embedded/README.md

 3) LOAD_METHOD: Instant or Manual
 4) (If Manual) TRIGGER_METHOD: “auto on page load” OR “button click” (choose one)
 5) TARGET_CONTAINER_ID (the DOM element id where the web form should render)
-6) BRANDING: Page title + primary color + background color (or tell me to use defaults)
+6) BRANDING: Explain the look and feel of the website you want to achieve.
 7) PREFILL_MODE: None OR Prefill via query parameters
 8) (If Prefill) List of fields to prefill in this format:
    - FormFieldLabel1=Example Value